influxdata/terraform-aws-influxdb/README.md

 # Terraform InfluxDB Module

-Builds out all infrastructure for running InfluxDB and InfluxDB Enterprise clusters using Terraform.
+Builds out all infrastructure for running InfluxDB OSS instances and InfluxDB Enterprise clusters using Terraform.
+OSS support particuarly useful for those want to start with OSS and scale out to enterprise installations.

+Currently only the AWS provider is supported; However all enhancements are welome!

 ## Usage